RAISED BED KITS

 WHAT ARE RAILWAY SLEEPER KITS MADE OF?

 New British eco friendly softwood railway sleepers.
 Generally square cut and straight with occasional waney edges.

 Colour: Light natural golden pine colour, that bleaches silver grey in the sun after 6 months or so as they season and dry out.
 This natural cycle of seasoning can take 4 - 12 months, depending on the amount of sunlight & the location of the railway sleepers.
 If you fancy a bolder darker colour, there is always the easy option of staining with a multitude of colours that can be applied by brush, and are available in most DIY shops.
 New pine railway sleepers are green treated, which can give them a slight tinge of green initially, but eventually fades to a light natural pine colour.

-Weight: The lightest of of all railway sleepers to lift.
-Approx 100lb (45 kilos) for a 2.4m x 250mm x 125mm length.
+Weight: Our raised bed kits are made from the lightest of all our railway sleepers.
+Approx 100lb (35 kilos) for a 2.4m x 200mm x 100mm length.
 They are definitely the easiest of all railway sleepers for carrying into position (e.g. into the back of your garden).
 So saying, you'll still need to enlist or bribe two willing people if you want to avoid back ache!

-Treatment: These raised bed kits are pressure treated with an environmentally friendly treatment, that is suitable for gardens, schools, public areas etc...
+Treatment: These raised bed kits are pressure treated with an environmentally friendly treatment, that is suitable for gardens, children, schools, public areas etc...
 More treatment details on 'extra information page' above.